Swift forEach vs for-in: Differences, Use Cases, and Mistakes

 Featurefor-inforEach

-TypeLanguage loop syntaxMethod on sequences/collections
+TypeLanguage loop syntaxMethod that takes a closure

-Can use returnReturns from surrounding function if written therereturn exits only the current closure call
+Early exit from surrounding functionYes, with returnNo, return exits only the closure call

-Readability for simple actionsGoodOften concise
+Readability for simple loopingUsually very clearCan be concise

 3. Key Differences Explained

-Loop syntax vs method call
+Loop construct vs method call

 Control flow behavior

-Readability
+Readability and intent

 4. When to Use Each

-Use for-in when:
+Use for-in when

-Use forEach when:
+Use forEach when

 5. Code Examples